 Volume, time flexibility, and access when you have at least two of those three on your side, dumpster rental is meaningfully cheaper.

-The pattern: any project producing more than half a single-car garage's worth of debris, AND giving you 2+ days to do the work, AND with normal driveway access that's a clean dumpster-rental win.
-Most renovation projects, most cleanouts, and almost every demolition fits all three.
+Prices are San Jose bases and rise one to two tiers in East Bay and Peninsula cities.
+The pattern: any project producing more than half a single-car garage's worth of debris, AND giving you 2+ days, AND with normal driveway access that's a clean dumpster-rental win.
 Crews handling routine cleanouts via dumpster rental in Oakland consistently book the bin on jobs above this threshold and skip junk removal entirely.

 The Materials Question